SSDP Organizational Objectives

 Education & Advocacy

-Overall, a majority of our chapters will be high-quality, meaning the chapter earns a quarterly average of 50 CAT Points or achieves two of the three following benchmarks:
+Overall, a majority of our chapters will be high-impact, meaning the chapter earns a quarterly average of 50 CAT Points or achieves two of the three following benchmarks:

-(1) earns 20 CAT Points by engaging in a campaign to change at least one drug policy at the campus, local, state level, federal, or international level through activities such as lobbying, submitting letters to the editor, passing student government resolutions, changing a policy, and submitting a case study on a policy change campaign.
+(1) earns 20 CAT Points by engaging in a campaign to change at least one drug policy at the campus, local, state, national, or international level through activities such as lobbying, submitting letters to the editor, passing student government resolutions, changing a policy, and submitting a case study on a policy change campaign.

 (2) earns 20 CAT Points through educational activities such as hosting Just Say Know and other educational events, hosting film screenings or debates, distributing educational materials, and engaging in direct service volunteering.

-(3) earns 20 CAT Points through chapter-building activities such as attending leadership trainings, hosting regular chapter meetings, recruiting and training officers, tabling on campus, and building/maintaining relationships with other organizations on campus.
+(3) earns 20 CAT Points through chapter-building activities such as attending leadership training, hosting regular chapter meetings, recruiting and training officers, tabling on campus, and building/maintaining relationships with other organizations on campus.

 Cultivating Meaningful Donor Relationships